‘God’s Army’ protesters rally in Texas against migrant crossings

 ‘Disaster zone’

 “But it seems like once they come here... they become militants.
 You know, they become angry.
-They do robbery, burglaries,” he claimed.
+They do robbery, burglaries,” he claimed, seemingly parroting a 2016 campaign remark by Trump in which he referred to Mexican migrants as “rapists” and criminals.

-Eagle Pass, about 30 kilometres from Quemado, has become the epicentre of a prickly conflict between Texas Governor Greg Abbott, a Republican, and the Biden administration.
+Eagle Pass, about 20 miles (30 kilometres) from Quemado, has become the epicenter of a prickly conflict between Texas Governor Greg Abbott, a Republican, and the Biden administration.

 The federal government is suing Abbott for taking control of a park that includes an access ramp to the river, and for laying barbed wire along the riverbank.